 - Deploy and Forget.
 Airnote is compact, wireless, portable, and autonomous.

 - Self Configuring.
 Automatically connects over cellular to the Notehub.io cloud service.

 - Low Power Consumption.
-Optimized to provide long, unattended operation using an 1800mAh LiPo battery, recharged by a solar panel.
+Optimized to provide long, unattended operation using a rechargeable battery, recharged by a solar panel.

 - Atmospheric Monitoring.
 Samples particulate counts, temperature, humidity, and barometric pressure.

 - Compact.
 At 90mm x 88mm x 126mm, it can be installed almost anywhere.

 - Connected.
 Automatically connects to LTE-M, NB-IoT, or GSM cellular service in over 135 countries using its built-in SIM.